Supported object types

 For now, you can visualize the order in which they will be drawn by selecting ‘Screen elements’ from the second horizontal toolbar, then enabling Show object stacking.
 This will show the order in which the objects are drawn, starting with the highest number and ending with object 1.
 If you wish to change the object order, select the object and choose ‘To front’ or ‘To back’ from the object’s context menu or properties toolbar.

-Currently, drawing braille texts with the MDA is not yet supported; further investigation is needed to determine whether braille characters can be drawn, but the first results are very encouraging.
+Currently, drawing braille texts with the MDA is not yet supported; further research is needed to determine whether braille characters can be drawn, but the first results are very encouraging.

 Curved shapes – workaround